cmdre94/Movies/README.txt

-TO OPEN
+HOW TO RUN
--Double-click the file named entertainment_center.py
+-Clone or download the repository
+-Double-Click entertainment_center.py to run

 USING THE APP
 -Click on each movie poster image to view it's trailer